OwenQuipo/CLI-Optimization-Verifier/README.md

 - No non-linear constraints; only linear constraints with scalar rhs.
 - No stochastic outputs; no external solver APIs; no remote calls.
 - No parallelism or distributed runs.
-- No web/UI components; CLI only.
+- No remote web/API components; thin local UI wrapper only, all logic in CLI.
 - No automatic best-known lookup; comparator must be provided in problem file.
 - No probabilistic statements; never claim optimality unless brute proves it.